jspahrsummers/rxhaskell-talk/README.md

-# Effectful Functional Reactive Programming with RxHaskell
+# Effectful FRP with RxHaskell

 Functional reactive programming (FRP) is a powerful paradigm for writing code that reacts to change, and has been gaining significant traction as a way